 Probably one of the most difficult things about setting goals is knowing how well you’re doing.
 If your resolution is to lose weight, you can use an app to measure your calorie intake, how much exercise you do and ultimately how much weight you lose.

 There are a few different ways you can easily measure your Chinese learning progress:

-- Use the study function in the flashcards section of the WCC Dictionary.
+- 4. Use the study function in a flashcard app.